kenwenzel/otm-benchmark/README.md

 add a new attachment (which has to be persisted).
 Each report is updated in a separate transaction.
 Since AliBaba does not support detached objects, update in its case requires making the changes on a managed object loaded from the storage.

+##### Delete

+Deletes every odd report, including all its references (except for author/last editor).
+Each report is deleted in a separate transaction.
+Correct removal is verified.

 #### Model

 The benchmark uses a relatively simple model consisting of the following entity classes:
 * **Person** contains basic information about a person, all modelled as data properties,
-* **Occurrence** contains basic information about an occurrence, its temporal specification and name,
+* **Event** contains basic information about an event, its temporal specification, type and sub events,
+* **Occurrence** subclass of `Event`, adds occurrence name,
 * **OccurrenceReport** represents a report documenting an occurrence.
 It references the occurrence (a 1:1 relationship), person as its creator and last editor and a set of resources as attachments,
 * **Resource** represents a reference to an external resource, be it a file stored on local file system or a remote URL.